Ewa Wiśnierska: Accident

+Personal life

+Wiśnierska was born in Nysa.
+She lives in Aschau im Chiemgau, Bavaria, where she teaches paragliding.

 Film

 In 2010, ABC1 and France 5 made the documentary film Miracle in the Storm about her story.
 The film was nominated as Most Outstanding Factual Program for the Logie Awards of 2011 and won the category Best Cinematography in a Documentary at the 2010 Australian Film Institute Awards.

+See also, Crash Landing on You, a very popular South Korean television series, which may be partially inspired on the event, where Ewa is mentioned by name numerous times.